What You Must See at NYC’s Met Museum if Short on Time

 What to see at the Met in 2 hours (or 3)

-We did our best and managed (we think!) to at least take in some key Met paintings, exhibits and masterpieces on our 3-hour visit.
+We did our best and managed (we think!) to at least take in some key Met paintings, exhibits and treasures!

 Note: You can take photos inside the museum, including photos of the famous art at the Met.
-Indeed, the Met is one of the best photography spots in New York City!
+Indeed, the museum is a great photography spot.

 You can ooh and aah over a mind-boggling number of gorgeous European artworks (more than 2,500, in fact) from the 13th to the 19th centuries.